microsoftgraph/microsoft-graph-docs-contrib/concepts/insights-customize-item-insights-privacy.md

 #### Command examples
 > [!NOTE]
-> Because item insights commands are only available in Beta, switch to the beta Profile before calling it.
+> Because item insights commands are only available in beta, switch to the beta profile before calling it.
 > ```powershell
 >    Select-MgProfile beta
 > ```